The Stephens Scown family team is independently ranked as the best solicitors for family law in the region.

-Those who live together and are not married or are not Civil Partners are treated very differently in law to a married couple.
+Unmarried couples, those who live together and are not married or are not civil partners are treated very differently in law to a married couple.

 If the worst should happen and a relationship breaks down or when one of the parties to the relationship dies, one partner has no automatic entitlement to anything which belonged to the other partner, even if the relationship was a long relationship and even if there are children.

-Our specialist Cohabitation Team offer tailor made legal advice to couples who are living together, who are separating or who wish to simply plan ahead so as to ensure that their partner and their children are financially secure following their death.
+Our specialist cohabitation team offers tailor made legal advice to couples who are living together, who are separating or who wish to simply plan ahead so as to ensure that their partner and their children are financially secure following their death.

 Our specialist lawyers frequently provide advice on the following issues: